 Looking to paint furniture a smooth finish?
 It’s so much easier than you think.
 Here are 7 tips for painting furniture without brush marks.

-I cannot even begin to tell y’all how happy you make me.
+I cannot even begin to tell y’all how happy these bookcases make me.

 No worries my incredible friend.